Arnold24x24/Frontend/README.md

 ##Further Help

-To get more help on the PrimeVue go check out their [page](https://apollo.primevue.org/documentation).
+To get more help on the Vue.js go check out their [page](https://apollo.primevue.org/documentation).